Critical thinking skills: 7 steps for the workplace

 Summary

-Critical thinking is, well, critical.
-By developing critical thinking skills, you improve your ability to analyze information and come to the best decision possible.
-In this article, we cover the basics of critical thinking, as well as the seven steps you can use to implement the full critical thinking process.
+Critical thinking is the ability to analyze information and come to the best decision possible.
+In this article, we cover the basics of critical thinking, why it matters for your team, and the seven steps you can use to implement the full critical thinking process.

 What is critical thinking?